VIVOMEDIA/neos-countup/README.md

 # Upgrade from 1.0
-As the thousend separator default `,` has been removed and made configurable, you need to run the node migration if you want to keep the `,` as separator.
+As the thousend separator default `,` has been removed and made configurable, you need to run the node migration if you want to keep the `,` as separator or want to use a empty separator.
 ```
 # Migrate 1000000 => 1,000,000
 ./flow node:migrate 20230626175747

+# Migrate 1000000 => 1000000
+./flow node:migrate 20230627125821
 ```